Transferring Graduate Schools

 3. Start Early and Plan Well

-Starting early can help you make sure that you complete all program criteria and have enough time to fill up any gaps.
+Starting early can help you ensure you complete all program criteria and have enough time to fill any gaps.
 Many graduate institutions make transferring simple and seamless.
 One month before the start of the semester, learning that you must take several exams and collect reference letters from previous professors can be a significant setback that is best avoided.
 Therefore, gather all the necessary information in time to make the application and subsequent transfer less rushed and stressful.

 4. Factor in your credits